-We received over 77% support for our say on pay vote in 2015, following support of over 98% in 2014.
-We believe this change in support reflects potential misperceptions relating to the one-time equity awards made in 2014 under the Transition Award Program ("TAP").
-Nevertheless, we believe that our shareholders recognize our commitment to incorporating "best practices" into our compensation program, as well as our sensitivity to shareholder views on compensation.
-During 2015, the Company continued its long-standing practice of robust communication and discussion with shareholders, including direct dialogue with most of its top 40 shareholders regarding executive compensation issues and corporate governance issues.
+We received 99.1% support for our say on pay vote in 2016.
+We believe this overwhelming support, which was the highest among any of our peer gaming companies, demonstrates that our shareholders recognize our commitment to incorporating "best practices" into our compensation program, as well as our sensitivity to shareholder views on compensation.
+During 2016, the Company continued its long standing practice of detailed, frequent communication and discussion with shareholders, including direct dialogue with most of its top 40 shareholders regarding executive compensation issues and corporate governance issues.

 By way of overview, the Company continues to hold quarterly conference calls in which management limits its prepared remarks in favor of creating an open forum to allow shareholders and analysts an opportunity to ask about matters of most interest to them.
 The Company employs an outside investor relations firm to facilitate the Company's frequent and comprehensive shareholder communications.
-For instance, the Company issued a total of 26 press releases throughout the year in order to keep investors informed of noteworthy business developments.
-The Company also continues to provide financial and other disclosure beyond that required by the SEC on matters such as management's views on industry trends, pending legislation and quarterly and annual earnings estimates.
-Further, members of the Company's senior management team maintained an active schedule of participation at institutional investor conferences, shareholder meetings and management staffed tours of our facilities throughout 2015.
+For instance, the Company issued a total of 16 national press releases throughout the year to keep investors informed of noteworthy business developments.
+The Company also continues to provide financial and other disclosure beyond that required by the SEC on matters such as management views on industry trends, pending legislation and quarterly and annual earnings estimates (guidance).
+Further, members of the Company's senior management team maintained an active schedule of participation at institutional investor conferences, shareholder meetings and management staffed tours of our facilities throughout 2016.
 We also regularly host investor and analyst meetings at our corporate offices and arrange for investors and analysts to visit our facilities (before and after they open) and meet with local management.
-At the Global Gaming Expo, the gaming industry's annual trade show in Las Vegas, executives participated in a high number of investor events and conducted a large number of group meetings with analysts and investors and hosted an extremely well attended tour and information sessions with analysts and investors at the recently acquired Tropicana Las Vegas.
-These outreach efforts afford investors and provides useful feedback for management.
+At the Global Gaming Expo, the gaming industry's annual trade show in Las Vegas, executives participated in a high number of investor events and conducted a large number of group meetings with analysts and investors and hosted a full day of one-on-one and group meetings with investors, shareholders, analysts and members of the media at Tropicana Las Vegas.
+These outreach efforts afford investors and prospective investors with constructive forums to discuss with management a wide variety of subjects important to them, including executive compensation, and provide useful feedback for management.

-We believe our discussions with investors in 2015 were especially important with regard to our compensation program.
-For instance, these conversations helped to resolve many of the misperceptions about awards made in 2014 under the TAP, as we were able to better articulate the rationale for the program and to reaffirm its one-time nature.
-These discussions also provided the Board with valuable insights on how to better develop and communicate new compensation programs in the future, if the need ever arises.
-Further, based in part on our dialogue with shareholders, the Company implemented a performance share program beginning in 2016 for 12 of the Company's top executives, which contains performance-based vesting for a meaningful portion of equity awards, with each grant not fully vesting until the third anniversary of the grant date.
+We believe our discussions with investors have been especially important with regard to our compensation program.
+For instance, based in part on our dialogue with shareholders, the Company implemented a performance share program beginning in 2016 the Company's top executives, which contains performance based vesting for a meaningful portion of equity awards, with each grant subject to a three year vesting period.
+The Company also amended the 2008 Plan to provide for a minimum vesting period and to eliminate automatic vesting of equity following a change in control.